 #13 Ferrets (TIED)

 Total score: 13.25

-One of the greatest accomplishments of my young life was manipulating my divorcing parents into mutually agreeing to allow me to get a ferret.
+One of the greatest accomplishments of my young life was manipulating my divorcing parents into getting me a ferret.
 What can I say?
 Slytherins are born, not made.

-Ferrets have great personalities.
-They’re playful, curious, smart, friendly, and affectionate.
-But my favorite thing about ferrets is that they’re weird.
-They’re like tiny little cokeheads straight out of 1985.
+Ferrets are playful, curious, smart, friendly, and affectionate.
+But my favorite thing is they’re weird.
+They’re like tiny cokeheads straight out of 1985.
 Release one from its cage and it will scurry up your leg and jackknife off into your trash can.
-Their mischievousness is a double-edged sword, because as entertaining as they are, they’re also draining and occasionally destructive.
-Any cabinet without a childproof lock will be opened, and they will steal anything that isn’t nailed down.
-On the plus side, they’ll hunt any pest mice in your home to extinction, giving their utility score a bit of a boost.
+Their mischievousness is a double-edged sword, because they’re also draining and occasionally destructive.
+Any cabinet without a childproof lock will be opened, and they’ll steal anything not nailed down.
+On the plus side, they’ll hunt any pest mice to extinction, giving their utility score a boost.

-Ferrets are also smelly, due to a strong, naturally-occurring musk.
+Ferrets are also smelly due to a strong, naturally-occurring musk.
 Their litter-use is also not as reliable as rabbits or cats.
-They are a pet unlike any other, but they’re also definitely not for everyone.
+Definite not for everyone.

 #11 Songbirds (TIED)

 Total score: 13.50